 Disadvantages: You’ll have to put up with some banner ads here and there (that’s how they can make money to support the servers that you’re going through)

-- Use a professional VPN service, such as USAIP, that not only bypasses censorship here, but also makes websites believe you’re in another country (with a handful of choices)
+- Use a professional VPN service, such as USAIP, that not only bypasses censorship here, but also makes websites believe you’re in another country (with a handful of choices).
+In case you don’t know what is a VPN, it stands for Virtual Private Network.
+It allows you to extend your private network, keeping your security in a public connection.

 Advantages: Available for all operating systems, and smart phones as well.
 Very simple to set up, and all you need to do is connect before starting any internet activity (not only websites, but any app you have accessing the internet).
 You can choose from many locations within the United State and Europe (which allows you to use websites like Hulu and BBC iPlayer)